WinterAxis/ESV-MD-Bible/The_Bible_esv/2_Exodus/Exod_26.md

 "You shall make a screen for the entrance of the tent, of blue and purple and scarlet yarns and fine twined linen, embroidered with needlework.

 ###### 37
 And you shall make for the screen five pillars of acacia, and overlay them with gold.
-Their hooks shall be of gold, and you shall cast five bases of bronze for them. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Their hooks shall be of gold, and you shall cast five bases of bronze for them.

 ***